nhd98z/rustalgo/README.md

-This repository contains my Rust implementations of various algorithm problems.
+This repo contains my Rust implementations of various algorithm problems.
 It is part of my journey to learn Rust.